Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ## Audio Steganography
 Audio steganography refers to when some data is concealed inside an audio file.
 With audio steganography, we can hide data allowing us to send the data through public channels securely.

-## How are Audio and Fourier Transforms related:
+## What is Audio

-Audio files contain infomation about all the different frequencies, their amplitudes and other infomation abouut the audio.
-These audio files logically are extremely big in order to accomadate the data.
-Short Time Fourier Transform(STFT) help compress this data by those turning the massive frequency waves into an array.
+Sound is really just air vibrating, which we can hear from our ear detecting variations in pressure.
+The reason that we're able to hear multiple sounds at the same time is because, like with any kind of wave, we can overlay different sound sources onto eachother.
+Audio files fundamentally just contain air pressure data sampled many times per second by a microphone, although most real audio files use various types of compression.

 ## What are Fourier transforms:

-In short a Fourier transform takes an oscillating function like a sin wave and converts it into a frequency table which tells us which frequencies were orignally in the function.
+In short a Fourier transform takes an oscillating function, which might consist of many sine waves of different frequencies, ampltiudes, and phase shifts added together and converts it into a frequency table which tells us which frequencies were orignally in the function.
 The frequency table however condenses all of the audio given into one single graph.
 The problem with this is that it only gives us one snapshot meaning that we don't get infomation about when these frequencies occur in the audio.

 ![alt text](https://github.com/Stuycs-K/final-project-09-shkolnik-simon-chau-brian/blob/main/Images/FFT-Time-Frequency-View-540.png "Visual Example of Fourier Transform")